ohboyd/media_lists/README.md

 - Rails 6.0

-- This is using JQuery-ui and AJAX to make the recommendations sortable without having to refresh the page
+- This is using JQuery-UI and AJAX to make the recommendations sortable without having to refresh the page

 - The deployment pipeline moves from GitHub -> CodeShip CI -> Heroku

-- Active storage for imbedded images and other attachments
+- Active Storage for imbedded images and other attachments

-– Action Text for user-friendly Rich Text formatting
+- Action Text for user-friendly Rich Text formatting

 - http_basic_authenticate_with for simple authentication throughout the application